selimhoepler/bachelorabeit-one/README.md

 * wait for the visualization

-# Highlighting attributes
+## Highlighting attributes

-* you can choose between 'union-highlighting' and 'intersection-highlgting'
+* you can choose between 'union-highlighting' and 'intersection-highlighting'
 * The difference is explained in the infobox
 * Select different attributes and see which points are highlighted

-# Interacting with the visualization
+## Interacting with the visualization

 * Hover over a datpoint to see general information about this patient
 * Select the Lasso tool on the top right to select a set of datapoints, scroll down to see the attribute distribution of the selected datapoints in a bar chart
 * when a set of points is highlighted, scroll down to see the attribute distribution of the highlighted datapoints in a bar chart
 * when you click on a datapoint, scroll down to see all the attributes which correspond to this specific datapoint
 * You can zoom in and out on the visualization
-* you can download the current visualization and highlihting as PNG, SVG or CSV(only coordinates)
+* you can download the current visualization and highlighting as PNG, SVG or CSV(only coordinates)